 Behavioral health is a term that encompasses both mental illnesses and addiction/substance use disorders.
 Both mental health and substance use issues can significantly affect a person’s thinking, feelings and mood – impacting their ability to relate to others and function each day.
 Untreated, behavioral health conditions can also contribute to physical health problems, financial and job stability difficulties, encounters with law enforcement, emergency hospitalization and even death.
 (1, 2, 3, 4)

 When a person struggles with both a mental illness and substance use disorder, it is called a co-occurring disorder.
 In 2021, adolescents ages 12 to 17 with a major depressive episode in the past year were more likely to have used illicit drugs (27.7 percent compared to 10.7 percent who did not have a major depressive episode in the past year).
-That same year, an estimated 6.7 percent of all adults in the U.S. had a mental illness and substance use disorder affect them in the past year.
+That same year, an estimated 17.9 million adults in the U.S. had a co-occuring mental illness and substance use disorder affect them in the past year.
 (5)

 Idaho Division of Behavioral Health initiatives: